 An EPC survey can be carried out quite easily.
 It’ll help you find ways to save money on bills and improve the overall efficiency of your home.

-Remember that starting from April 1 2018, it will be illegal to let out a property that doesn’t comply with the minimum performance rating (E).
+As of April 1 2018, it is now illegal to let out a property that doesn’t comply with the minimum performance rating (E).

 But what is an EPC?